dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {% include linter-rule-mention.md rule="type_init_formals" %}

-If a constructor parameter is using `this.` to initialize a field, then the type of the parameter is inferred to have the same type as the field.
+If a constructor parameter is using `this.` to initialize a field, or `super.` to forward a super parameter, then the type of the parameter is inferred to have the same type as the field.

 {:.good}
 <?code-excerpt "design_good.dart (dont-type-init-formals)"?>